|Length||11.5 miles (18.5 km) to Kingston, many options to shorten and lengthen|

 - After 50 metres, the road turns left, and the common is straight ahead.
 Here you have a choice.

 - To visit Ceaser's Camp: The southwest corner of the 'green area' on the A-Z is a private golf course.
 It contains 'Ceaser's camp', the remains of a Roman hill fort (marked on the A-Z).
-There is a public access path off Camp Road (at TQ225711) but its very limited.
+There is a public access path off Camp Road (at TQ225711) but its very limited - there's not much to see.
 Retrace your steps afterwards.

 - To head directly to Richmond Park: Cross the common (heading north west) towards Putney Vale and the Robin Hood Gate ('top left' corner of the common).
 The most direct route is to follow Camp Road (mentioned above) to veer right on Robin Hood Road, which becomes a lane.
 At Sprigwell Cottage (small car park), veer right (north west).
 Or take a longer route exploring the common.